napframework/nap-docs/app/manual/09_project_management.md

 napMyFirstModule/thirdparty/libfoo
 ```

 The first step for including `libfoo` will be to create (or import) a [find package](https://github.com/rpavlik/cmake-modules/blob/main/module-docs/Example-FindMyPackage.cmake) file.
 This file defines and exposes all the pieces of information you need to include the `libfoo` in your project.
 Many third party libraries will come with one ready for you to use, but we're going to create a simple one from scratch.
+For brevity and simplicity I limited this example to Windows, but it can easily be extended to work for other systems.

 Create a `cmake_find_modules` directory inside the `thirdparty` directory:
 ```